- Comfortable, attractive design

-The Pro didn't fair to badly overall from an accuracy point of view, but on other runs it did still have its moments plotting us through buildings.
+The Pro didn't fair too badly overall from an accuracy point of view, but on other runs, it did still have its moments plotting us through buildings.
 There were plenty of accurate runs overall though.

 Heart rate tracking compared: Huawei Watch GT3 Pro (left) and heart rate monitor chest strap (right)

-Core running metrics were good too, and you do have the ability to customise screens.
+Core running metrics were good too, and you do have the ability to customize screens.
 Heart rate accuracy however wasn't fantastic.

-On more intense sessions like that half marathon test, maximum heart rate was noticeably high compared to a chest strap monitor.
-Thankfully, you do have the ability to pair it up to an external sensor to remedy that.
+On more intense sessions like that half marathon test, the maximum heart rate was noticeably high compared to a chest strap monitor.
+Thankfully, you do have the ability to pair it up with an external sensor to remedy that.

-Indoor rowing compared: Huawei Watch GT3 Pro (left and centre) and Garmin Epix (right)
+Indoor rowing compared: Huawei Watch GT3 Pro (left and center) and Garmin Epix (right)

-Away from running, we found it a solid performer tracking pool swims, indoor rowing sessions and if you've got it paired up to a heart rate monitor chest strap, it works well for HIIT workouts.
+Away from running, we found it a solid performer tracking pool swims, and indoor rowing sessions and if you've got it paired up with a heart rate monitor chest strap, it works well for HIIT workouts.
 Even if that leather strap isn't the best option to get sweaty with.

 While the GT3 Pro's sports tracking isn't flawless, it's one of the better performers we've seen in the smartwatch space. it feels more reliable than Samsung's tracking and is pushing Apple for delivering a really strong tracking experience you can largely rely on.

 The battery performance you can expect from the GT3 Pro is much the same as what you'll get from the GT3 and what we experienced in our testing.